fedtools/adfstoolkit/doc/mfa.md

 Configuration ADFSToolkit performs on your behalf to AD FS to support REFEDS MFA are:
 - Slight Adjustments to AD FS Global Defaults
-- Creation of a REFEDS MFA Access Control Policie in AD FS
+- Creation of a REFEDS MFA Access Control Policy in AD FS named "ADFSTk:Permit everyone and force MFA"
 - Addition to each of the Relying Parties (RPs) that ADFSToolkit oversees adding a transformation rule as a safety measure to prevent improper MFA attestation.

+### Preparing for your install

-### Review your  MFA provider policies to prevent 'weak' or other improper behaviour
+#### Review your MFA provider policies to prevent 'weak' or other improper behaviour

-Equally noteworthy in the configuration space are your MFA provider configurations outside of ADFS and ADFSToolkit.
+Your MFA provider configurations outside of ADFS and ADFSToolkit may need reviewing in light of REFEDS MFA practices around MFA.

-Review these configurations for alignment to REFEDS MFA best practices mindfull of the interplay between what you have now and REFEDS MFA policies could be different.
+Review your MFA providers policies and  configurations for alignment to REFEDS MFA best practices mindfull of the interplay between what you have now and REFEDS MFA policies could be different.
 You may need to adjust your MFA provider policies to be in proper alignment to REFEDS MFA.

 For more depth on what REFEDS MFA means please review the [REFEDS MFA Profile FAQ](https://wiki.refeds.org/display/PRO/MFA+Profile+FAQ)

+#### Review existing Access Control Policies for collisions with REFEDS MFA

+You may have already applied an existing Access Control Policy (ACP) to some entities that  will be assigned the REFEDS MFA policy.
+It's ok to elevate to an internal MFA practice for those not with REFEDS MFA however it's not ok to downgrade or dilute the REFEDS MFA policy for an RP.

+#### Allow for time to recalculate RPs

+Relying Parties (RPs) overseen by ADFSToolkit will need to be recalculated.
+Ensure there is adequate time for the recalculation which may take 30-45min depending on hardware configurations.

 ## System requirements